ScalHive/scalhive-content/content/en/Privacy-statement.md

 individuals may have other rights in relation to the personal data we hold, such as a right to erasure/deletion and the right to data portability.

-If you wish to exercise any of these rights, please send an email to team@scalhive.com.
+If you wish to exercise any of these rights, please send an email to **team at scalhive.com**.

 ### Complaints

-We hope that you won’t ever need to, but if you do want to complain about our use of personal data, please send an email with the details of your complaint to team@scalhive.com.
+We hope that you won’t ever need to, but if you do want to complain about our use of personal data, please send an email with the details of your complaint to **team at scalhive.com**.
 We will look into and respond to any complaints we receive.